MARKET SNAPSHOT: Dow, S&P 500 Look To Set New Records After Powell Boosts Expectations For Fed Rate Cut

 How are other markets trading?

 In Asia, stocks closed mostly higher , with the Nikkei 225 adding 0.5%, while the Shanghai Composite index rose 0.1% and Hong Kong's Hang Seng added 0.8%.
-European stocks were trading lower, with the Stoxx Europe 600 down 0.1%.
+European stocks closed lower, with the Stoxx Europe 600 losing 0.1%.

-In commodities markets, the price of crude oil rose 0.2% and the price of gold added 0.4%.
-The U.S. dollar fell 0.1% versus its major rivals.
+In commodities markets, the price of crude oil rose 0.4% and the price of gold was flat.
+The U.S. dollar edged lower versus its major rivals.